jhuang6451/nabu_fedora/README.md

     * Wait until your tablet to boot into TWRP, then tap on the linux logo on the top right side of the screen.
     * Tap on `Partitioning` -> Enter the linux partition size -> Tap on `yes` -> Wait for partitioning to be done.

-3. Transferring efi file to your tablet's esp partition:
-    * Make sure your tablet is still in TWRP, and your tablet is still connected to PC.
+3. Install DBKP via adb sideload:
+    * On your tablet, go back to the home screem of TWRP.
+    * Tap on `Advanced` -> Tap on `ADB Sideload` -> Swipe the bar on the screen.
-    * On your PC, run:
+    * On your PC, run `adb sideload` command:

         ```Shell
-        adb shell 'umount /esp'
-        adb shell 'mount /dev/block/sda31 /esp'
-        adb push path/to/unzipped/efi-file/EFI /esp/EFI/
-        adb shell 'umount /esp'
+        adb sideload path/to/installer_bootmanager.zip
         ```

-        * ***If you see error message after `adb shell 'umount /esp'`, ignore it.***
-        * ***After this, your esp partition should look like this:***
+4. Flash esp image:
+    * Reboot your tablet into bootloader.
+    * On your PC, use `fastboot` to flash esp image to `esp` partition:

         ```Shell
-            .
-            `-- EFI
-                |-- Android
-                |   `-- Reboot2Android.efi
-                |-- BOOT
-                |   |-- bootaa64.efi
-                |   |-- drivers_aa64
-                |   |-- fbaa64.efi
-                |   |-- icons
-                |   |-- refind.conf
-                |   |-- themes
-                |   `-- vars
-                `-- fedora
-                    `-- fedora-x.xx.x-x.sm8150.fc42.aarch64.efi
+        fastboot flash esp path/to/esp-xx.x.img
         ```

-4. Install DBKP via adb sideload:
-    * On your tablet, go back to the home screem of TWRP.
-    * Tap on `Advanced` -> Tap on `ADB Sideload` -> Swipe the bar on the screen.
+5. Flash rootfs image:
+    * Make sure your tablet is still in bootloader.
-    * On your PC, run:
+    * On your PC, use `fastboot` to flash rootfs image to `linux` partition:

         ```Shell
-        adb sideload path/to/installer_bootmanager.zip
+        fastboot flash linux path/to/fedora-xx.x-nabu-variant-rootfs.img
         ```

-5. Install the rootfs:
-    * Reboot your tablet into bootloader again.
-    * On your PC, run:
+    * Wait for the process to complete, then reboot your tablet:

         ```Shell
-        fastboot flash linux path/to/fedora-42-nabu-rootfs.img
+        fastboot reboot
         ```

-    * Wait for the process to complete, then reboot your tablet, you should see the UEFI interface.
+        after a while (About 1 minute), you should see the tablet reboot into UEFI interface.

         * ***Make sure to reboot with `fastboot reboot` rather than force rebooting with power bottom, or it might break the filesystem!!!***
     * You can choose between boot options with volume bottom, and confirm with power bottom.